Land Rover plug-in hybrid lineup expands with downsized engine, bigger battery

-Land Rover is launching a new plug-in hybrid hybrid powertrain, based around a downsized 3-cylinder engine, that promises greater fuel economy and more electric range than the British automaker's current models.
+Land Rover is launching a new plug-in hybrid powertrain, based around a downsized 3-cylinder engine, that promises greater fuel economy and more electric range than the British automaker's current models.

 However, Land Rover told Green Car Reports that there are no plans to bring these latest plug-in hybrids to the United States.